Double 19 Productions

 , hoping to re-connect with her fellow cast members online.
 The website quickly became the premiere Annie site for fans worldwide as well as a meeting place for parents to chat and ask advice about show business.
 The website also created a "sisterhood" of young women who appeared in the show as children.
 These women and their stories were the inspiration for "Life After Tomorrow

 ," a documentary film that explores the hard knocks of overcoming early success.
 "Life After Tomorrow" won many prestigious film festival awards, premiered on Showtime in 2007 and was released on DVD by Virgil Films, formerly Arts Alliance America.
-The film recently aired on Ovation TV
+The film also aired on Ovation TV

-and is available to stream on HULU and Netflix.
+and is available to watch at www.lifeaftertomorrow.com

 Julie was honored to be selected as a Cultural Envoy for the State Department and has traveled the world talking to students and filmmakers.
 Julie was also invited to serve as a grant panelist for the National Endowment For The Arts